📊 The data:

-We polled local agents and found that the average real estate commission in California is 5.02%, which is less than the national average.
+We surveyed local agents and found that the average real estate commission in California is 4.91%, which is less than the national average of 5.37%.

-There are two real estate agents involved in a typical home sale:
+There are usually two real estate agents involved in the real estate transactions of a home sale:

-- The seller's agent (also called the listing agent), representing the home seller
+- The seller's agent (also called the listing agent), who represents the home seller

 - The buyer's agent, who represents the person buying the home

 Based on our research, the average real estate commission paid in California for listing agents is 2.50% of the final home price and 2.41% for buyer's agents, for a total of 4.91%.